comake/solid-on-rails/README.md

 npm run start
 ```

-Read the [Dependency Injection Documentation](https://app.gitbook.com/s/Dbvw06OMs2fMDmC8CZep/guides/dependency-injection) to create your own custom [Components.js](https://componentsjs.readthedocs.io/) configuration based on [the default](https://github.com/comake/skl-app-server/blob/main/config/default.json) and use it in the `start` command (via the `--config` option).
+Continue to the [Getting Started guide](https://app.gitbook.com/s/Dbvw06OMs2fMDmC8CZep/guides/getting-started) to learn how to create your own [Components.js](https://componentsjs.readthedocs.io/) configuration to customize your application with your own routes, plugins, background jobs, and more.

 ---